 There are two types of soundproofing projects that are usually undertaken.

-- Stopping sound from escaping from a room.
+- Stopping sound from escaping from a room or building.

-Unless you have built your man cave in a very noisy area you will want to undertake the second project; soundproof your man cave so no noise escapes from it.
-This way you won’t need to worry about getting too loud.
+Unless you have built your man cave in a very noisy area you will want to undertake the second project – insulating your man cave so no noise escapes from it.
+This way you won’t need to worry about getting too loud or rowdy.

 It is possible to completely soundproof your man cave for a just a few hundred bucks with the right items and a hands-on, do-it-yourself approach.